Submissions & presentations

 Please refer to the 2010-2013 Proceedings for reference.
 Earlier proceedings had a different format.

-The submission process is fully online and is now open.
+The submission process is fully online and is now CLOSED.
 The proceedings will be published in an Open Access Journal.
 Authors will need to sign a Copyright Release Form taking responsibility for the content and associated ethics, and giving permission for The Open Journal System to publish all submissions (Abstracts, Full papers, Ideas Exchange).

 Editorial and review processes